home-assistant/home-assistant.io/source/_integrations/totalconnect.markdown

 ## Buttons

 The integration provides a bypass button for each zone that can be bypassed.
-The "Bypass All" button for the alarm panel will bypass all faulted or troubled zones.
-The "Clear Bypass" button for the alarm panel will clear all bypassed zones.
+The **Bypass All** button for the alarm panel will bypass all faulted or troubled zones.
+The **Clear Bypass** button for the alarm panel will clear all bypassed zones.

 ## Diagnostic Sensors